codio-gcse-2014/nc-hardware/.guides/sections.md

 - Mobile Phones and iPads
 - Modern washing machines and fridges
 - Modern watches and clocks, not just digital ones

+In fact just about every modern electronic device has a CPU in it.

 ## What does a CPU look like?
 Here are some images of CPUs ...